HYDRONIC SYSTEMS CLUSTER PLAYBOOK

 Verify Primary-Secondary Common Pipe Decoupling

-Large scale chilled water loops utilize a common bypass bridge to separate the fixed-flow chiller production loop from the variable-flow building distribution loops.
-If the water velocity inside this bridge flows backward or spikes excessively, it ruins hydraulic neutrality.
-This causes low delta-T syndrome and forces chillers to run inefficiently at low capacity settings.
+Large-scale chilled water loops utilize a common bypass bridge to separate the constant/staged chiller production loop from the variable-flow building distribution loops.
+If water velocity inside this bridge flows in the wrong direction or exceeds laminar bounds, it destroys hydraulic neutrality.
+This causes Low Delta-T Syndrome and forces chillers to short-cycle at poor part-load efficiency.

 PHASE 2: PUMP CAVITATION SAFEGUARDS